 Volunteer Position Description

-Community members serve as after-school program volunteers at Digital Harbor High School and assist 13-20 year old students with homework assignments, school projects, basic skills, English practice, and more.
-Tutors work one-on-one with students or manage small groups of youth based on subject matter (e.g. math, history, science, reading).
+Community members serve as after-school program volunteers at Patterson High School and assist 13-20 year-old students with homework assignments, school projects, basic skills, English practice, and more.
+Tutors work one-on-one with students or manage small groups based on subject matter (e.g. math, history, science, reading).

 After-school program volunteers help in a classroom setting.
 All tutors are supervised by a certified ESOL (English for Speakers of Other Languages) teacher from Baltimore City Public Schools while on site.